 - Choose an injection site.
 Three recommended injection sites for ENBREL include:

-- Upper part of your thigh
+- Front of the middle thigh

 - Belly, except for a 2-inch area right around your belly button

 - Outer area of upper arm (only if someone else is giving you the injection)

 - Make sure that the new injection is given at least one inch from sites of recent injections.

 Do NOT inject into areas where the skin is tender, bruised, red, or hard.
 Avoid areas with scars or stretch marks.

 - If you have psoriasis, you should try not to inject directly into any raised, thick, red or scaly skin patches (psoriasis skin lesions).

 - To prepare the area of skin where ENBREL is to be injected, wipe the injection site with an alcohol swab.